cointobanks/lifetioncoin-docs/_includes/devdoc/ref_p2p_networking.md

 quorums (LLMQs) as described in [DIP6](https://github.com/dashpay/dips/blob/master/dip-0006.md).

-With the exception of the `qfcommit` message, these messages are for intra-quorum communication only and are not propagated on the Dash network.
+With the exception of the `qfcommit` message, these messages are for intra-quorum communication only and are not propagated on the Lifetioncoin network.

 ##### qcontrib
 {% include helpers/subhead-links.md %}

 {% autocrossref %}

-*Added in protocol version 70214 of Dash Core*
+*Added in protocol version 70214 of Lifetioncoin Core*

 ![Warning icon](/img/icons/icon_warning.svg) Note: This message is used for intra-quorum communication and is only sent to the masternodes in the LLMQ and